HTTPWorkshop/httpworkshop.github.io/index.md

 All attendees will be expected to adhere to the [Conference Code of Conduct](http://confcodeofconduct.com/).
 We will publish a summary of what happens at the workshop.

-Please make submissions by 15 April 2016; a link will be available shortly.
+Please make submissions to [easychair](https://easychair.org/conferences/?conf=httpws2016) by 15 April 2016.

 ## Important Dates